Helen of Troy: Prehistoric and mythological context

+Helen first appears in the poems of Homer, after which she became a popular figure in Greek literature.
+These works are set in the final years of the Age of Heroes, a mythological era which features prominently in the Greek mythological canon.
+Because the Homeric poems are known to have been transmitted orally before being written down, some scholars speculate that such stories were passed down from earlier Mycenaean Greek tradition, and that the Age of Heroes may itself reflect a mythologized memory of that era.

-The origins of Helen's myth probably date back at least to the Mycenaean age.
-Her name first appears in the poems of Homer but scholars assume that such myths derive from earlier Mycenaean Greek sources.
-Her mythological birthplace was Sparta of the Age of Heroes, which features prominently in the canon of Greek myth: in later ancient Greek memory, the Mycenaean Bronze Age became the age of the Greek heroes.
-The kings, queens, and heroes of the Trojan Cycle are often related to the gods, since divine origins gave stature to the Greeks' heroic ancestors.
-The fall of Troy came to represent a fall from an illustrious heroic age, remembered for centuries in oral tradition before being written down.
-Recent archaeological excavations in Greece suggest that modern-day Laconia was a distinct territory in the Late Bronze Age, while the poets narrate that it was a rich kingdom.
+Recent archaeological excavations in Greece suggest that modern-day Laconia was a distinct territory in the Late Bronze Age, while the poets narrated that it was a rich kingdom.
 Archaeologists have unsuccessfully looked for a Mycenaean palatial complex buried beneath present-day Sparta.
 Modern findings suggest the area around Menelaion in the southern part of the Eurotas valley seems to have been the center of Mycenaean Laconia.